 In order to “fix” everything, and let’s be honest, because Mr. Brain is freaking out a bit, the foreman sends orders that unfortunately are not commensurate to the job (pain signals).

 The brain may even tell some workers that they need to take a break, even though they should be the ones working (muscle weakness, you rascal!).

 From the outside, the building is standing straight and nothing looks wrong.
 But on the inside, workers are running every which way, confusing this for that and that for this.
 It’s a mess.
 The foreman doesn’t even know what to do anymore.
 Oh hi, Fibro Fog.

 How can I manage fibromyalgia related muscle weakness?

 Get ready for the platitude de rigueur: don’t overdo it.
-I now, I know: it’s the number one advice anyone gives anytime fibromyalgia is involved.
+I know, I know: it’s the number one advice anyone gives anytime fibromyalgia is involved.
 The sad truth is that it is actually a very sound piece of advice.
 And probably the hardest piece of advice to follow.
 Hands down.

-Look, fibromyalgia related muscle weakness is nothing to scuff at.
+Look, fibromyalgia related muscle weakness is nothing to scoff at.
 It is real.
 It has devastating implications for Fibro Warriors and it is seldom managed.
 It doesn’t look super bright from my vantage point.

 But there is no need for chronic muscle fatigue to become your normal.
 You can’t surrender to muscle weakness.
 Show it who’s boss!
 Maybe you could split your gardening activities over a couple of days.
 Maybe you could take a break instead of walking three miles straight.
 Maybe you could go to bed 20 minutes earlier.
 I’m not here to tell you how to live your life.
-But there are very realistic ways to take it easy on your body.
+But there are very real ways to take it easy on your body.

 No matter what, no one knows your body better than you.
 Do not let anything or anyone make you feel like your muscle weakness is negligible.
 If your body is telling you to slow down, slow down.